JoeMGomes/JoeMGomes/README.md

 ## Hi there, I'm Joe 👋
 I'm a Portuguese Student 🇵🇹 currently on my way to become a Master in Informatics and Computing Engineering 💾 at the Faculty of Engineering of the University of Porto (FEUP).

-Most of my repositories are faculty related projects (ending with '-FEUP') but there are a couple of weekend projects in there like:
+Most of my repositories are faculty related projects (ending with '-FEUP' or '-FILS' for my Erasmus projects done in Universitatea Politehnică din București 🇷🇴) but there are a couple of weekend projects in there like:
  - [Tone Generator](https://github.com/JoeMGomes/tone_generator) - A small Rust application that writes Pulse Code Modulation ( PCM ) audio files from json files.
  - [GenunPro](https://github.com/JoeMGomes/GenunPro) - Procedurally generated universe based on [javidx9](https://www.youtube.com/channel/UC-yuWVUplUJZvieEligKBkA) video  ["Procedural Generation: Programming The Universe"](https://www.youtube.com/watch?v=ZZY9YE7rZJw&t=592s)